 The £285 blazer was described as, “The Larsson jacket in neutral offers tailored simplicity with a soft finish.
 The double-breasted silhouette features wide peak lapels and button fastenings with front pockets for added functionality.”

 It seems underneath the blazer the Duchess is wearing her Goat Fashion (Jane Atelier now) Binky Blouse that she first wore in May 2016.
-Catherine paired it with new blue trousers.

 The Duchess teamed up it with her Midnight blue Emmy London Josie Block Heel Pointed Shoe.